 Asana and Monday are project management tools, which are essentially services, apps, or software designed with a purpose: project management.

-As you may imagine, project management apps can help teams with planning, tracking, and managing their projects more efficiently.
-Some tools may also allow for more efficient and effective collaboration, thanks to specific features included in the service.
+As you may imagine, project management apps can help teams plan, track, and manage their projects more efficiently.
+Some tools may also allow for more efficient and effective collaboration thanks to specific features included in the service.

 Most project management tools track everything in the project process, including brainstorming, progress made, and even team communication.
 As everything is tracked within the tool, teams can do better quality management without extra hassle.

 An additional feature of project management tools is the ability to break large tasks down into smaller, more manageable bites.